 BTN Mismatch / ATN Mismatch

 The BTN provided on the order doesn't match the BTN on the carrier’s records (CSR).
 The end user will need to contact the carrier to obtain the correct BTN.
-Bandwidth doesn't have the ability to determine the ATN/BTN by pulling a CSR.
-This needs to come from the end user.
+Most often, Bandwidth doesn't have the ability to determine the ATN/BTN by pulling a CSR.

 Partial Port / Migration Indicator